damianhakert/damianhakert.github.io/source/posts/2016-06-16-get-started-with-openshift-origin-3-and-gitlab.html.md

 OpenShift 3 is not yet deployed on RedHat's offered Online platform ([openshift.com]), so in order to test it, we will use an [all-in-one Virtualbox image][vm] that is offered by the OpenShift developers and managed by Vagrant.
-If you haven't done already, go ahead and install the following as they are essential for this to
+If you haven't done already, go ahead and install the following components as they are essential to test OpenShift easily:
-work:

 - [VirtualBox]
 - [Vagrant]